prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 The integrated analytical approach combines optimized sample preparation protocols, mass spectrometry acquisition strategies, and computational tools (including the `prolfquapp` and `prophosqua` `R` packages) to provide a complete solution spanning from sample processing to biological interpretation.
 This framework enables researchers to extract maximum biological insight from PTM datasets while avoiding common analytical pitfalls that have historically complicated PTM data interpretation.

 This protocol presents a complete experimental and analytical workflow for integrated PTM studies.
 The wet lab component describes the optimized protocols used at the Functional Genomics Center Zurich for PTM services, covering automated sample preparation, enrichment strategies, and LC-MS/MS acquisition.
-The computational analysis is demonstrated using the Atg16l1 macrophage dataset (Maculins *et al.*, eLife 2021, [10.7554/elife.62320](https://doi.org/10.7554/elife.62320)), which comprises TMT-11-plex measurements from six conditions (WT/KO × uninfected/early/late infection) with both total proteome and phospho-enriched samples.
+The computational analysis is demonstrated using the Atg16l1 macrophage dataset (Maculins *et al.*, eLife 2021, [10.7554/elife.62320](https://doi.org/10.7554/elife.62320)), which comprises two TMT-11-plex measurements from six conditions (WT/KO × uninfected/early/late infection) with both total proteome and phospho-enriched samples.

 **Learning objectives include:**

 1. Implementing automated, scalable sample preparation protocols using SP3-based digestion and KingFisher Flex automation
 2. Performing phosphopeptide enrichment with Fe-NTA and optional antibody-based enrichment strategies
 3. Executing high-pH offline fractionation and optimized LC-MS/MS acquisition on Evosep-Orbitrap systems